JdGithub0112/jdportfolio/README.md

 ## [Python Project: COVID-19 Cases Data Analysis & Visualization](https://github.com/JdGithub0112/Jordans-Portfolio/blob/main/Python%20Projects/Covid-19_CaseData.py)
 ##### Wrangling, joining, and cleaning World Health Organization Data for analysis and visualization

-In this project I wanted to demonstrate my contempency on using Pandas for organizing and cleaning my data to end up with a dataframe for analysis.
+In this project I wanted to demonstrate my competency on using Pandas for organizing and cleaning my data to end up with a data frame for analysis.
 In this scenario, I wanted to learn how to scrape data from the web to have up-to-date information for my plots.
 The data in question comes from the World Health Organization and displays Covid cases/deaths data since early 2020 (cadence for update is everyday).

-I began my explaratory data analysis by web scraping data from The [World Health Organization's website](https://covid19.who.int/data).
+I began my exploratory data analysis by web scraping data from The [World Health Organization's website](https://covid19.who.int/data).
 I used the urllib library to pass through the csv data hosted on the WHO site to a csv file in my current file path where my Python script lived.
-I also web scraped data from the [Statistics Times Website](https://statisticstimes.com/geography/countries-by-continents.php) for country data so that I could add Continent data to my dataframe.
+I also web scraped data from the [Statistics Times Website](https://statisticstimes.com/geography/countries-by-continents.php) for country data so that I could add Continent data to my data frame.

-In oder to merge the two tables, I performed a left join on the 'Country' field alongside some general formatting to prep for the data visualization process.
+In order to merge the two tables, I performed a left join on the 'Country' field alongside some general formatting to prep for the data visualization process.
 Lastly, I used the Seaborn library to plot New Covid-19 Cases (Moving Avg.) across the date they were reported by Continent.

 ![New C19 Cases (Moving Average) by Continent](images/Project1_fig1.png)